5.9.3 Debtors' Delinquent Accounts

 Note:

 Post-petition taxes should be paid in the ordinary course of business without the necessity of the IRS filing a request for payment.
 (See IRM 5.9.8.13(8), Request for Payment, and 11 USC 503(b)(1)(D).)
-However, it is the IRS's practice to file Form 6338-A, Request for Payment of Internal Revenue Taxes, in a Chapter 11 case if the court sets a bar date for administrative expense claims.
+However, it is the IRS's practice to file Form 6338-A(C), Request for Payment of Internal Revenue Taxes, in a Chapter 11 case if the court sets a bar date for administrative expense claims.
 See IRM 5.9.17.13.3(8), Debt of the Bankruptcy Estate in the Individual Chapter 11 Case, for additional information.

-3. Chapter 13 debtors are required to file returns with the IRS (if required under tax law) no later than the day before the scheduled 341 meeting of creditors for the taxable periods ending during the four-year period ending on the petition date, if they have not yet done so (11 USC 1308(a)).
+3. Chapter 13 debtors are required to file returns with the IRS (if required under tax law) no later than the day before the first scheduled 341 meeting of creditors for the taxable periods ending during the four-year period ending on the petition date, if they have not yet done so (11 USC 1308(a)).
 Filing returns is a requirement for Chapter 13 plan confirmation; a debtor whose plan cannot be confirmed faces conversion or dismissal (11 USC 1325 and 1307(c) and (e)).

 Example: